 Despite the old jabbering of critics, Celebration has made it.
 Fordlandia, a suburb in the Amazon built by car mogul Henry Ford in the early 1900s, lasted less than 10 years.
 The utopian, New Jersey-planned community Helicon Home Colony from The Jungle writer Upton Sinclair lasted less than half a year.
 Celebration survived, and has grown.

 If you want to move to Celebration, contact us to help you fund and find your new home!
 Call (877)432-LOAN or tweet us at @fedhomeloan.
-We can also help you buy a home, sell a home, or conduct a short sale anywhere in the country!
+We can also help you buy a home or sell a home anywhere in the country!